 • Students will have prepared a detailed field journal for future reference and research ideas.

 **Students can apply for merit and need-based scholarships if accepted into the field school.
-Scholarship applications are due to SHUMLA by March 15, 2013.
+Scholarship applications are due to SHUMLA by: Date TBA.

 Instructor approval is required to participate in this program.
 Enrollment is limited to 15 participants.